peisong0109/Running-a-Hadoop-MapReduce-wordcount-application-in-Docker/README.md

 The Reduce function then takes the outputs from the Map function as the inputs and reduces the key-value pairs into unique keys with values according to the algorithm defined in the Reduce function.
 In this project, all the key-value pairs will be added up to find the total occurrences for the specific words.

+### workflow
+- Create a Hadoop image.
+- Run a hadoop cluster within docker containers.
+- Test the hadoop with the wordcount application.

 ---